katsumi-neko/fedora-setup/README.md

 ## Install Nvidia GPU Drivers
 `sudo dnf install akmod-nvidia xorg-x11-drv-nvidia-cuda xorg-x11-drv-nvidia-cuda-libs libva-nvidia-driver libva-utils vdpauinfo vulkan`
+* It is recommended to wait up to 5 minutes before proceeding/rebooting, the akmod needs to build and it is running in the background.

 `sudo dnf mark user akmod-nvidia`